liyangblade/liyangblade.github.io/_pages/about.md

 ======
 <ul style="text-align: justify">
 <li>I am looking for <strong>self-motivated</strong> students with <strong>solid mathematical</strong> background who are interested in pursuing Master's (joint program with Southern University of Science and Technology) or Ph.D. (joint program with Sun Yat-sen University) degrees.</li>
 <li>I am also looking for <strong>self-motivated</strong> postdoctoral fellows (joint program with Tsinghua Shenzhen International Graduate School) with <strong>solid mathematical</strong> background who are interested in working on cutting-edge problems in 6G communications.
-More details are included in
+More details are included
   <a href="https://www.gbu.edu.cn/detail/article/1323" target="_blank">here</a>.</li>
 <li>Please send me an email (with a copy of your CV) for details.</li>
 </ul>